etri/AI4ASD/pbr4RRB/README.md

-This repository provides the official PyTorch implementation of the following paper:
+This repository provides the official PyTorch implementation of the following paper aimed at detecting restrictive and repetitive behaviors (RRBs) :
 <img src="fig_architecture.png" width="1000">

 > Video-based Stereotyped Behavior Detection for Early Diagnosis of Autism Spectrum Disorder